janenycxo/e15/independent-study/README.md

 All of these problems are compounded by people’s natural resistance to change.
 Change is not easy, especially if you want them to behave in a secure manner that often times are inconvenient.

 ## RECOMMENDATIONS-
-+ With so many challenges, what can a large healthcare organization like UnitedHealth do to start moving their data to a mobile platform?
+With so many challenges, what can a large healthcare organization like UnitedHealth do to start moving their data to a mobile platform?
 I’ll talk about some recommendations.

 ## REGULATORY STANDPOINT-
-+ From a Regulatory Standpoint,  In 2009, the U.S. passed the HITECH Act, which proposed the “Meaningful Use” of interoperable electronic health records throughout the U.S. healthcare delivery system as a national goal.
+From a Regulatory Standpoint,  In 2009, the U.S. passed the HITECH Act, which proposed the “Meaningful Use” of interoperable electronic health records throughout the U.S. healthcare delivery system as a national goal.

 “Meaningful Use” was defined as the use of certified electronic health records technology in a meaningful manner (for example electronic prescribing) and ensuring that the technology provides for the electronic exchange of health information.
 To encourage this, The Center for Medicare and Medicaid Services or “CMS” initially provided financial incentives for organizations who adopted software systems that were certified for Meaningful Use.

 Eventually, the incentives turned into penalties for late adopters.
 The current goal is to promote interoperability among Electronic Health Record Systems to facilitate health information exchange.
 Although this “Meaningful Use” forces vendors to “talk” to each other, the actual implementation is left up to the vendors.

 Some specific interoperability standards were developed by Health Level Seven, a non profit standards development organization that focuses on healthcare.
-Their standards include HL7 which defines a standard message format for data exchange between healthcare systems and its successor, Fast Healthcare Interoperability Resource or “FHIR” which takes a more modern, internet-based approach for connecting systems together so they can talk to each other.
+Their standards include HL7 which defines a standard message format for data exchange between healthcare systems and its successor, Fast Healthcare Interoperability Resource or “FHIR” which takes a more modern,internet-based approach for connecting systems together so they can talk to each other.

 For sending secure messages between systems over the internet,  the Direct message standard was specifically created to support health data exchange by allowing for encrypted email serviced by a specialized Health Internet Service Providers.